tomfanara/AgenticDaprDemo/README.md

 ### Agentic Architecture

 The following diagrams depict the overall architectural elements and information flow.
+The first is a series of diagrams depicting the 4 main agentic patterns by Andrew Ng.
+The demo will be implementing all 4 to a limited extent.
 ![Alt text](agentic-design-patterns.png "agentic design patterns image for demo")
+- Reflection Pattern:
+- Tool Use Pattern:
+- Planning Pattern:
+- Multi-Agent Pattern:

 # 5. Installation
       - required software